Jigs86/Jigs86.github.io/index.md

 I am passionate Engineer and aligning my efforts to sustainable developments around, may it be in terms of lifestyle, products or cultures.
 I love disgning things that are simple, reliable and with excellent functionality.

+I have guided many young engineers, particularly during their UG course to undertake ambitious projects.
+Learning my doing was the motto and we have delieverd in some interesting projects.
+Here are some highlights on the project:
+1. IGVC
+2. Eklavya
+3. Car project at CHARUSAT
+4. Active Tilt Controlle 3W

 You can use the [editor on GitHub](https://github.com/Jigs86/Jigs86.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.